8 Farming practices you’d think are illegal, but are not in the UK

 Animal agriculture is driven by profit and therefore anyone considered worthless by the industry is discarded.

-This is the case for the billions of male chicks in the egg industry, who are gassed immediately after birth as they are unable to produce eggs.
+This is the case for 40-45 male chicks in the UK egg industry, who are gassed immediately after birth as they are unable to produce eggs.

 They are also considered worthless by the meat industry, because they are unable to grow as fast as the industry requires to be profitable.

-The same tragic fate applies to male calves born in the dairy industry, who – unable to produce milk – are often shot on-farm one day after birth.
+The same tragic fate applies to many male calves born in the dairy industry, who – unable to produce milk – are often slaughtered shortly after birth.
 Around 60,000 male calves are killed on-farm every year in the UK, which is around 15% of the bull calves born on dairy farms.

 We can all make a difference for animals by leaving them off our plate.
 Every time we choose a plant-based alternative instead, we are sparing an animal from a lifetime of suffering.